Nominations open for Mayor’s Civic Awards

 It only takes a few minutes to nominate someone, and it’s worth it to see these dedicated people getting the recognition they deserve with one of our civic awards.

 There is also a seventh trophy, the Mayor’s Pride of Dudley Award, which will be decided by a public vote in March.
-The Mayor will choose three people or groups he has met on his civic engagements so far in his Mayoral year.
+The Mayor will choose three people or groups she has met on her civic engagements in her Mayoral year.

 The public will then have the chance to vote online for the winner.
 Nominations cannot be put forward for this particular award.
 A judging panel will decide the other six categories.

 People can nominate online at www.mayorofdudley.org.uk/civicawards or pick up a nomination form from libraries and leisure centres across the borough.